 Blue Jays give Gibbons winning home finale, Astros party on

-The World Series champion Astros actually clinched another AL West title when Oakland lost in extra innings at Seattle well past midnight Tuesday.
+The World Series champion Astros actually clinched their second straight AL West title when Oakland lost in extra innings at Seattle well past midnight Tuesday.
 Several of the Astros partied at a hotel meeting room, but they held a more traditional clubhouse celebration — complete with rain jackets and goggles — despite this loss.
 Houston opens their best-of-five Division Series matchup against Cleveland at home on Oct.
 5.

 After getting the final out, Blue Jays closer Ken Giles gave the ball to Gibbons and the Rogers Centre crowd of 22,828 rose for a standing ovation.

 “I’ve been here a long time,” said Gibbons, who first joined the Jays in 2002.
 “I’ve had some great times and I’ve had some tough times.
 It’s sad in a way, but it brought back a lot of good memories.
 I never cry, I’m not going to cry, my lip might shake a little bit.”